Home / Blog / Evidence Based Essentials / What is the Best Time of Day to Take Vitamins for Maximum Effect?

 Timing Certain Vitamins Around Medications

-Some thyroid medications and statins will interact negatively with certain vitamins or minerals.
+Some medications will interact negatively with certain vitamins or minerals.
 If you’re taking any medications at all, you should talk to your doctor before starting any supplements.

 Your doctor will explain how to space your vitamins and medications or if you should even take these vitamins or minerals at all.